-Overview of the Proposed Action: Caltrans proposes to replace the seismically deficient northbound Toro Creek Bridge at Highway 1 over two seasons, with instream construction confined to June 1 and October 31.
-Best-management practices (BMP) are incorporated into the proposed action and will be implemented when bridge-construction activities are undertaken.
+Overview of the Proposed Action: Caltrans proposes to replace the seismically deficient Old Creek Bridge (#49-0070R) along northbound State Route 1 with a cast-in-place or pre-cast concrete bridge (about 187-feet long and 44-feet wide).
+Construction of the proposed action is expected to be completed in two seasons with all instream work to occur between June 1 and October 31.
+Best management practices (BMP) are incorporated into the proposed action and will be implemented when bridge-construction activities are undertaken.

-Proposed Activities to Prepare the Work Area for Construction: Preparing the work area for the bridge replacement involves removing steelhead from the work area, and creating a gravel pad to facilitate work in the dry.
+Proposed Activities to Prepare the Work Area for Construction: Preparing the work area for the bridge replacement involves building a temporary access road to the creek, removing steelhead from the work area, and creating a gravel pad to facilitate work in the dry.